inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-thinking-reactive.markdown

 But (there's always a but ), When I saw the list of methods and responses and subscriptions and events, I realized that it was not going to be a piece of cake.
 I discussed with Karl and thought about some of the features for Implementation.

+- Handling the Asynchronous Behaviour of Websockets.
-- Building a Redux Middleware, that would handle the API.
+- Building a Redux Middleware, that would handle the State of the App.
 - Building, Somekind of wrapper to Abstract the RealTime API.
-- Handling the Asynchronous Behaviour of Websockets.

 That is when Karl, told me to checkout, ***Rx (Reactive Extensions)*** for the Implementation.
 I did, and I was baffeled 🌀🌀🌀 by the long chain of operators one after another, the Marble Charts and the All new Reactive Programming Paradigm.
 I watched some online conferences and I was surprised how little code in Rx could do stuff that required 100s of LOC in Callbacks.
 It was like I hit a gold mine.